tommyettinger/textratypist/README.md

 Word wrap periodically seems to break and need fixing across different releases.
 The most recent time this happened was in 0.7.9, which also affected 0.8.0 and was fixed (I hope) in 0.8.1.
 A different wrapping-related bug was fixed more recently, in 0.8.3 ; this was rare, and only affected TypingLabel when some effects were present.

+There's other issues with word wrap if you expect it to behave exactly like `Label` in libGDX.
+Here, we don't break words, even if a single word is longer than the width of a `TextraLabel` or `TypingLabel`.
+The reason for this is
+twofold: first, breaking words without proper hyphenation logic can change the meaning of those words, and second, fixing this could be a ton of work.
+I do intend to try to make this configurable and match `Label` by default in some near-future version.

 ## License